 I recently had a situation where I was discussing a scenario with Veeam Backup & Replication deployed completely in the public cloud.
 In fact, many organizations have the Veeam Backup & Replication server in the cloud and are managing either AWS EC2 or Azure VM backups with Veeam Agent for Microsoft Windows and Veeam Agent for Linux.

 In this situation, there was a discussion about some other services in the cloud.
-In particular,
+In particular, AWS EMR (Elastic MapReduce).
+There was a discussion about managing the hive scripts that are part of the EMR cluster.
+I offered a simple solution:

 Veeam File Copy Job